 8) Joe’s hugging is infectious.
 As I watched the employees and regular customers interact, there was always a hug or two involved.
 It even started affecting me.
 I left there wanting to hug the world.
 Contagious, I tell ya!

-9) Joe’s usually only hosts one workshop at his home location per year, and they book up fast.
-(Psst... at the moment, Joe's 2018 workshop still has a tiny bit of space in it.
-If anyone wonders what to get me for an early Christmas present...)
+9) Joe usually only hosts one or two workshops in Boone per year, and they book up fast.
+(Psst... if anyone wonders what to get me for an early Christmas present, I would love to paint with Joe!)

 10) Of course, I asked the question everyone asks: Who really makes Cheap Joe’s American Journey paints and Kilimanjaro papers?
-Meghann refused to tell.
+You can read about Kilimanjaro paper here, but in regards to American Journey paints, Meghann refused to tell.
 Everyone is sworn to secrecy.
 Literally.
 Employees are asked to sign a nondisclosure agreement.
+(You can read more about that at my American Journey watercolor review.)

 I was raised in a town with a population of 500, working at the soda fountain in my grandfather’s pharmacy and continuing to work there when my dad took over the business.
 My dad kept the pharmacy going until retirement, refusing to sell out his customers when Walmart came knocking and then later when other retail giants like CVS and Walgreens tried to woo him.